VipulMahajan0408/Monte-Hall-Simulation/README.md

 3) You will get the results in the terminal

 ## Mathematical Analysis
-* Initially, you have a 1/n probability of choosing the car behind the door. so if we stick to our decision then Prob_stick(winning car) is 1/n.
+* Initially, you have a 1/n probability of choosing the prize behind the door.
+So if we stick to our decision, Prob_stick(winning) will be 1/n.
-* The probability of picking the car if you choose a different door is the chance of not having picked the car in the first place, which is (n−1) / n ,times the probability of picking it now, which is 1 / (n−k−1), which is 1/n * ((n-1)/(n-k-1)).
+* The probability of picking the prize if you choose a different door is the chance of not having picked the prize in the first place, which is (n−1) / n, times the probability of picking it now, which is 1 / (n−k−1), which is 1/n * ((n-1)/(n-k-1)).